-Joram 4.1 includes:
+Joram 4.3 includes:

 - A messaging server (or MOM), providing the messaging functionalities: basically hosting and routing the messages exchanged by the client applications. - A JNDI compliant naming server, distributed (since release 4.1) persistent and reliable. - Client classes allowing applications to access the MOM functionalities.
 Those interfaces are defined by the JMS 1.1 specifications. - A graphical administration and monitoring tool, allowing to modify and visualise the state of a JORAM platform (made of one or many interconnected servers). - A specific set of classes usable by client applications running on a J2ME environment.
-This set of classes is JMS 1.1 like, and is called kJoram. - Samples illustrating the various features provided by Joram.
+This set of classes is JMS 1.1 like, and is called kJoram. - Samples illustrating the various features provided by Joram. - JCA 1.5 connector allowing deployment in J2EE 1.4 platform.